yang-luo-lab/yang-luo-lab.github.io/_members/esther-ng.md

   github: elengss
 ---

-Esther received her DPhil in Oxford ...
+Esther completed her DPhil in the Genomic Medicine and Statistics Programme, studying GWAS and eQTLs in metabolic traits.
+She went on to pursue acute medicine specialty training in the Oxford Deanery.
+Currently, she is a postdoc co-supervised by Yang Luo and John Todd, investigating the integration of multi-omic datasets to study the pathophysiology of immune-mediated diseases.